 The Wembley Area Action Plan has been adopted therefore the policies map has been updated accordingly.
-Greater clarity will be provided on proposed amendments to SIL and LSIS.
+Greater clarity will be provided on proposed

 Proposed Alterations to Core Strategy

 Chapter Section Policy/Para No. Full Name Organisation Details Proposed Alterations to Core Strategy Proposed Alterations to Core Strategy Anne Clements Quintain A 4 -